Jessicashinjo/python-milestones/02-command-line-applications/exercises/CLI_ALPHABITS.md

 ## Technical requirements

 1. Use one Class in addition to the program file.
-1. Your class should include a constructor function, an "addChar" method, and a "listLength" method.
+1. Your class should include the `__init__` constructor function, an `add_char` method, and a `list_length` method.
-1. Keep your user's successfully input letters as a list of characters
+1. Keep your user's successfully input letters as a list of characters.
-1. Use the string interpolation to craft your messages to users
+1. Use the string interpolation to craft your messages to users.

 ## Bonus Requirements

-1. Create a returnList Method on your class
+1. Create a `return_list` method on your class that will return the current list of characters that the user has entered in correctly.
-1. Create a non-letter "Easter egg" character that will display the current list of successfully input letters (but will not add itself to the list!)
+1. Create a non-letter "Easter egg" character that will display the current list of successfully input letters (but will not add itself to the list!) which calls the the `return_list` method.